 Numerous foreign, federal and state laws and regulations govern collection, dissemination, use and confidentiality of personally identifiable health information, including state privacy and confidentiality laws (including state laws requiring disclosure of breaches), federal and state consumer protection and employment laws; HIPAA and European and other foreign data protection laws.
 These laws and regulations are increasing in complexity and number, and may change frequently and sometimes conflict.
 The European Union's omnibus data protection law, the General Data Protection Regulation, or GDPR, took effect in May 2018.
-The GDPR imposes numerous requirements on entities that process personal data in the context of an establishment in the European Economic Area, or EEA, or that process the personal data of data subjects who are located in the EEA.
-These requirements include, for example, establishing a basis for processing, providing notice to data subjects, developing procedures to vindicate expanded data subject rights, implementing appropriate technical and organizational measures to safeguard personal data and complying with restrictions on the cross-border transfer of personal data from the EEA to countries that the European Union does not consider to have in place adequate data protection legislation, such as the United States.
+The GDPR imposes numerous requirements on entities that process personal data in the context of an establishment in the European Economic Area, or EEA, or that process the personal data of data subjects, developing procedures to vindicate expanded data subject rights, implementing appropriate technical and organizational measures to safeguard personal data and complying with restrictions on the cross-border transfer of personal data form the EEA to countries that the European Union does not consider to have in place adequate data protection legislation, such as the United States.
 The GDPR additionally establishes heightened obligations for entities that process "special categories" of personal data, such as health data.
 Nearly all clinical trials involve the processing of these "special categories" of personal data, and thus processing of personal data collected during the course of clinical trials is subject to heightened protections under the GDPR.
-Violations of the GDPR can lead to penalties of up to \$20 million or 4% of an entity's annual turnover
+Violations of the GDPR can lead to penalties of up to \$20 million or 4% of an entity's annual turnover.